EngineersNeedArt/Phosphor3D/README.md

 I wanted something fun again to work on so decided to make a kind of hybrid for the modern era.
 In this case write the code instead in Javascript and leverage the Canvas in HTML5 for my buffer.

-In fact though I did not re-implement Bresenham's algorithm because I wanted the performance, clipping for free, etc. that I could get using Canvas's built in line drawing calls.
+In fact though I did not re-implement Bresenham's algorithm because I wanted the performance, clipping for free, etc. that I could get using Canvas's built in line drawing calls (but in fact you can get byte-level access to the Canvas buffer if you really want to write that error-accumulating code).
 All the matrix manipulation, backface culling and depth sorting are written in Javascript, I only skipped out on implementing the final rasterization in code.

 To be sure I could have skipped this exercise entirely and used an existing 3D library like Three.js.
 I don't doubt it's more performant still.
 But besides robbing me of the (re)learning process of 3D transformations, projecting to 2D, etc., I really wanted the old-school look.
 (And maybe I could contort Three.js to deliver on that as well, but there's still the learning part.)